KennethEnevoldsen/augmenty/_sources/index.rst.txt

 Contents
 ---------------------------------

-The documentation is organized in three parts:
+The documentation is organized into three parts:

 - **Getting started** contains the installation instructions, guides, and tutorials on how to use augmenty.
 - **Augmenters** contains the documentation for each augmenter implemented in augmenty.
-- **Package references** contains the documentation of each function and public class other than augmenters.
+- **API references** contains the documentation of each function and public class other than augmenters.

 .. toctree::
    :maxdepth: 3